samin9796/ColorFoil/README.md

 ## ColorFoil: How Well Can Vision and Language Models Perceive Colors?
 Abstract: To be added.
+(Under construction)

 #### Instructions
 1) Link to download the MS COCO validation set (2017): https://cocodataset.org/#download